mbellis111/checkersai/README.txt

 	could either undo moves from the list of moves or make a daisy chain of boards each containing previous state either way...
-[] make a game interface and new board class to simplify the board class for less information copying to speed up the minimax algorithm
+[X] make a game interface and new board class to simplify the board class for less information copying to speed up the minimax algorithm
 	currently copying over wayyyyy too much
 [] add in forfeit / new game button
-[] make the tracker line thicker
-[X] add in a move history printout
+[] make the tracker line and selected piece thicker [X] add in a move history printout
-	printing out to console for now .... make this prettier later consider a side scrolling log that lists the moves [X] add better printing for jumps that show the jump location [X] potential bug found where a previous jump chain allows another piece to go this was caused because a king was incorrectly allowing new jumps to be made
+	printing out to console for now .... make this prettier later []	consider a side scrolling log that lists the moves [X] add better printing for jumps that show the jump location [X] potential bug found where a previous jump chain allows another piece to go this was caused because a king was incorrectly allowing new jumps to be made